BradenM/micropy-cli/README.md

 Using `micropy stubs create <PORT/IP_ADDRESS>`, MicropyCli can automatically generate and add stubs from any Micropython device you have on hand.
 This can be done over both USB and WiFi.

+> Note: For stub creation, micropy-cli has additional dependencies.
+>
+> These can be installed by executing: `pip install micropy-cli[create_stubs]`

 #### Viewing Stubs